acarsgithub/assignment1-cloud-computing/README.md

 **Viewing topic properties on kafka servers:**
 * bin/kafka-topics.sh --describe --topic utilizations --bootstrap-server [floating-point-ip-address-of-either-instance]:9092
-* topic should be created successfully after this

 After the above steps have completed, everything should be in order for the final step!